realtime-neil/ros-bloom-debhelper/README.md

 # How?

-Within your ROS project directory (where you keep the `CMakeList.txt` and `package.xml`), create a `debian` directory.
+Within your ROS project directory (where you keep the `CMakeLists.txt` and `package.xml`), create a `debian` directory.
 Put your `debhelper`-compatible files in there.